 The purpose of this policy is to outline the Language, Literacy and Numeracy (LLN) standards for Vocational Education and Training (VET) students at Alphacrucis College (AC).

 The minimum LLN standards required to enrol in a course at AC are stated in the relevant course admission requirements.

 If the student has demonstrated the minimum standard required to apply and enrol in a course and is having difficulty successfully completing their study due to LLN performance, AC will arrange support services to be available for the student.

 A general assessment of student LLN standards for all VET courses is outlined below in the LLN procedures.
-It is approved by the Director of VET for all VET courses.
 If the student’s performance in the general assessment of LLN raises concern that the student may have LLN difficulties, the student must complete a detailed assessment.

-If at any time a member of AC faculty believes that the student is demonstrating an inability to display the minimum LLN standards for the course, they may request a detailed assessment of student’s LLN abilities, to be completed by the student in person under supervision within five days.
+If at any time a member of AC faculty or Registrar believes that the student is not demonstrating the minimum LLN standards for the course, they may request a detailed assessment of student’s LLN abilities, to be completed by the student in person under supervision within five days.

 If as a result of the detailed assessment the student’s abilities appear to be severely below the minimum threshold for enrolment, AC may consider transfer to a pathway course or cancellation of enrolment.

 Responsible for implementation